Communicating with kids about the economy

 The tough economic times are also leading to cutbacks in some of the activities that keep young people on track and out of trouble.

 Sadly, a child's choices in school may also be curtailed as schools face severe budget cuts.
-School districts across the country are eliminating extracurricular activities, cutting back on field trips, and some even dropping one day of classes a week.
+And other schools contemplate cutting back on physical education classes and the arts, fearing too little funding and too little time.

 So kids are feeling the pinch, too -- not just in household budgets that may dictate when they can drive, what they can buy, and even where, or if, they can go to college, but also in play, socialization, and self-expression.